-- The Show Header toggle, turned on by default, shows your standard school header on your sales page.
+- The Show Navigation Bar toggle, turned on by default, shows your standard school header on your sales page.
 Turn it off to remove the header.

 - The Show Footer toggle, turned on by default, displays your standard school fooder on the sales page.
 Turn it off to remove the footer.

 NOTE: If the Colored Header toggle is not working for you, recompile your CSS by making any change in the Theme section and saving it (you can undo the change later).
 If it still doesn't take effect, you may have template customizations interfering.